Top Best Wi-Fi Speed Test Apps

 • 4.5

-Ranking fourth on our list is a household name in the realm of internet speed test tools, Speedtest by Ookla.
+Ranking third on our list is a household name in the realm of internet speed test apps, Speedtest by Ookla.
 This straightforward service has been offering reliable, free tests for your internet connection metrics since 2006.
 Whether you're a tech newbie or an industry professional, Speedtest's no-frills approach can quickly give you the lowdown on your internet speed.

 Speedtest by Ookla